Exotic Petting Zoo

 There is an additional $75 for the buffalo in the petting zoo.
 Buffalo or Bison is a North American species of bison that once roamed the grasslands of North America in massive herds.
 They became nearly extinct by a combination of commercial hunting and slaughter in the 19th century and introduction of bovine diseases from domestic cattle, and have made a recent resurgence largely restricted to a few national parks and reserves.

 There is an additional $75 for the camel in the petting zoo.
+This camel is not for ride, If you want a camel for ride look at camel rides under festivals.
 A camel is an even-toed ungulate within the genus Camelus bearing distinctive fatty deposits known as "humps" on its back.
 The three surviving species of camel are the dromedary, or one-humped camel, which inhabits the Middle East and the Horn of Africa; the Bactrian, or two-humped camel, which inhabits Central Asia; and the critically endangered wild Bactrian camel that has limited populations in remote areas of northwest China and Mongolia.Wikipedia contributors.
 "Camel."
 Wikipedia, The Free Encyclopedia.
 9 April, 2017.
 Web.
 11 April,2017

 There is an additional charge for the Giraffe.
 A minimun of 2 hrs are required.
+The Giraffe DOES NOT travel in cold months or higher than 95 degrees.
+Requires his own pen, trailer and crew.
 Please contact us for pricing if you want the Giraffe in the petting zoo.“The giraffe (Giraffa camelopardalis) African even-toed ungulate mammal, the tallest living terrestrial animal and the largest ruminant.
 Its species name refers to its camel-like shape and its leopard-like colouring.
 Its chief distinguishing characteristics are its extremely long neck and legs, its horn-like ossicones, and its distinctive coat patterns.
 It is classified under the family Giraffidae, along with its closest extant relative, the okapi.
 The nine subspecies are distinguished by their coat patterns.”
 Wikipedia contributors.
 "Giraffe."
 Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 24 Feb.
 2016.
 Web.
 25 Feb.
 2016.

 A wallaby is a small- or mid-sized macropod found in Australia and New Guinea.
 They belong to the same taxonomic family as kangaroos and sometimes the same genus, but kangaroos are specifically categorised into the six largest species of the family.
 Wikipedia contributors.
 "Wallaby."
 Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 6 Feb.
 2016.
 Web.
 25 Feb.
 2016.